prolific-digital/events-tracker/README.md

 ## Customization

-The plugin templates are designed to be easily customizable:
+The plugin is designed to be easily customizable:

 1. **CSS Styling**: All templates use semantic class names that can be targeted with your theme's CSS
 2. **Template Override**: Copy template files from the plugin's `public/partials` directory to your theme's `events-tracker` directory to override them
 3. **Filter Hooks**: Use WordPress filter hooks to modify data before it's displayed
+4. **Shortcode Attributes**: Use the many shortcode attributes to customize event display without touching code
+5. **Block Editor Integration**: Create custom page layouts with the WordPress block editor and insert event content where you want it
+6. **Custom Button Text**: Personalize the button text to match your specific use case (e.g., "Add to Trip" instead of "Add to My List")

 ## Created By